Internship - Counsel Support Section, The Hague

 Under the supervision of the Section Chief, interns will perform one or several of the following tasks:

-Tags burkina faso central africa hag human resources icc icc_hag internship legal aid netherlands tajik
+Tags burkina faso cape verde central africa covid human resources internship legal aid san marino tajik

 Research and preparation of background reports;